 Travelling with Credit Cards can be expensive!

 The Credit Card provider will typically charge 1% to 2% from the market mid-rate.
-Then your bank may also charge an extra 3% on top of this as a “Overseas Transaction Charge”.
-Additionally there may be a “Overseas ATM” Fee when taking money out of ATMs abroad.
+Then your bank may also charge an extra 3% on top of this as an “Overseas Transaction Charge”.
+Additionally, there may be an “Overseas ATM” Fee when taking money out of ATMs abroad.

 If you have a trip planned in the next 6 months or so, it could be worth stocking up and purchasing a portion of the foreign currency now on a Prepaid Foreign Currency Travel Card rather than waiting until you arrive.